 PGPL Statement on Anti-Racism

-Phase 4 of the library's Reopening Plan has now been launched.
+The Library is currently in Phase 4 of its Reopening Plan.
 Due to COVID-19, the Bob Harkins Branch (downtown) is open for limited service Monday-Friday 10 am-6 pm, Saturday 10 am-4 pm.
 The Nechako Branch (Hart) is open Monday-Friday 10 am-6pm.

 Anti-racism is the practice of identifying, challenging, preventing, eliminating, and changing the values, structures, policies, programs, practices, and behaviours that perpetuate racism.
 Many people think racism is not a problem in multicultural Canada, but racism exists in many places, including British Columbia and Prince George.
 Racism can take many forms and is often implicit in our attitudes, behaviours, beliefs, and values.